-Leanne Cameron is currently Lecturer, Design, Digital and Technologies Education in the School of Education at the SCU Coffs Harbour Campus.
-She has published widely in the area of effective technology integration in education and is particularly sought after for presentations about her work on the use of Digital Technologies, Social Media and integrated STEM programs in Education.
-Her current interest lies in ensuring our teachers are skilled up to meet the challenges of the new Australian Technologies curriculum implementation.
-She draws heavily on her own experience as a classroom teacher and as a Technology Trainer for the NSW Department of Education?s Training & Development Directorate to deliver practical advice for teachers.
-Leanne has previously worked at ACU, Sydney and Macquarie Universities in NSW and has co-ordinated courses with universities in Singapore, Malaysia and the UK.
+Leanne Cameron is currently Senior Lecturer in Education (Technologies) in the School of Education at James Cook University, Townsville Campus.
+She has published widely in the area of effective technology integration in education and is particularly sought after for presentations about her work on the use of Digital Technologies, Social Media and integrated STEM programs in education.
+Her current interest lies in ensuring our teachers are skilled up to meet the challenges of the Australian Technologies curriculum implementation.
+She draws heavily on her own experience as a classroom teacher and as a Technology Trainer for the NSW Department of Education’s Training & Development Directorate to deliver practical advice for teachers.
+Leanne has previously worked at Southern Cross University, the Australian Catholic University, Sydney University and Macquarie University in NSW and has co-ordinated courses with universities in Singapore, Malaysia and the UK.
 The focus of her work for some years has been the investigation of how digital technologies can be used to promote student engagement.

 Treasurer, Tasmania Representative

 Martin is an ICT Educator, having taught for over twenty years in Government, Catholic and Independent Schools in Tasmania.
 Complementing this he worked on the Australian Governments first national Internet Safety program for a five year period.
-Having been a member of both the Australian Computer Society (Tas) and TASITE organising committee’s he is keen to promote the use of computers in education.
-Martin is currently the president of TASITE and is working on the Digital Careers Educator Committee (Tas).
-Martin holds masters degrees in education and business and recently presented his action research at an international boys education conference (IBSC) on ways to improve curiosity in teenage boys through tinkering with small computers.
+Having been a member of both the Australian Computer Society (Tas) and TASITE organising committees he is keen to promote the use of computers in education.
+Martin holds masters degrees in education and business and previously presented his action research at an international boys education conference (IBSC) on ways to improve curiosity in teenage boys through tinkering with small computers.
 Away from ICT he enjoys photography and sport of any kind.

 Norena is the current QSITE President and the Queensland representative on the ACCE Board.
 She is an experienced secondary school educator and leader.
 Her key teaching areas include Senior Information Technology, Digital Technologies and Mathematics.
 Norena served as Assistant Principal at St Margaret Mary’s College for 15 years and is currently employed as a Project Officer at the Townsville Catholic Education Office.
 She also works as a sessional lecturer and tutor in the College of Arts, Society and Education at James Cook University assisting pre-service teachers to develop their understanding of Years 7-10 Digital Technologies and Years 11/12 Information Technology curriculum and their ability to use ICTs across the curriulum to enhance teaching and learning.